stormasm/spanish/youtube/artist/natalia/lyrics.md

 Te perderás dentro de mis recuerdos, por haberme hecho llorar
 Te perderás dentro de mis recuerdos, por haberme hecho llorar

+### Mixed

+It's never enough for me
+Nunca es suficiente para mí

+Because I always want more from you
+Porque siempre quiero más de ti

+I would like to make you happier
+Yo quisiera hacerte más feliz

+Today, tomorrow, always, until the end
+Hoy, mañana, siempre, hasta el fin
+My heart explodes for your love
+Mi corazón estalla por tu amor

+And you, what do you think this is very normal?
+¿Y tú que crees que esto es muy normal?

+You are so used to love
+Acostumbrado estás tanto al amor

+What do you not see?
+¿Qué no lo ves?

+I've never been like this
+Yo nunca he estado así

+If, by chance, you see me crying a little it's because I love you
+Si, de casualidad, me ves llorando un poco es porque yo te quiero a ti
+And you are playing to fall in love
+Y tú te vas jugando a enamorar

+All the vagabond illusions that allow themselves to be reached
+Todas las ilusiones vagabundas que se dejan alcanzar

+And you will not see that what I offer you is something unconditional
+Y no verás que lo que yo te ofrezco es algo incondicional
+And you are playing to fall in love
+Y tú te vas jugando a enamorar

+You get tangled at night between stories that never have an end
+Te enredas por las noches entre historias que nunca tienen final

+You will lose yourself in my memories for making me cry
+Te perderás dentro de mis recuerdos por haberme hecho llorar It's never enough for me
+Nunca es suficiente para mí

+Because I always want more from you
+Porque siempre quiero más de ti

+My feeling has not changed at all
+No ha cambiado nada mi sentir

+Even though you do me wrong, I want you here
+Aunque me haces mal, te quiero aquí
+My heart bursts with pain
+Mi corazón estalla de dolor

+How to avoid a thousand fractures?
+¿Cómo evitar que se fracture en mil?

+You are so used to love
+Acostumbrado estás tanto al amor

+What do you not see?
+¿Qué no lo ves?

+I've never been like this
+Yo nunca he estado así

+If, by chance, you see me crying a little it's because I love you
+Si, de casualidad, me ves llorando un poco es porque yo te quiero a ti
+And you are playing to fall in love
+Y tú te vas jugando a enamorar

+All the vagabond illusions that allow themselves to be reached
+Todas las ilusiones vagabundas que se dejan alcanzar

+And you will not see that what I offer you is something unconditional
+Y no verás que lo que yo te ofrezco es algo incondicional

+Unconditional
+Incondicional
+And you are playing to fall in love
+Y tú te vas jugando a enamorar

+You get tangled at night between stories that never have an end
+Te enredas por las noches entre historias que nunca tienen final

+You will lose yourself inside my memories, for having made me cry
+Te perderás dentro de mis recuerdos, por haberme hecho llorar

+You will lose yourself inside my memories, for having made me cry
+Te perderás dentro de mis recuerdos, por haberme hecho llorar

+You will lose yourself inside my memories, for having made me cry
+Te perderás dentro de mis recuerdos, por haberme hecho llorar

 ### References
 [quererme](https://www.spanishdict.com/translate/quererme)